jupyter-on-openshift/poc-hub-singapore-ntu/documents/updating-list-of-admins.md

 Note that in order to be able to access the JupyterHub REST API, an access token is needed.
 The script obtains this access token by accessing a pre-generated token from the deployment config for JupyterHub in OpenShift.
 You therefore need to be logged into OpenShift from the command line with an account with appropriate access to the project for the course.

-## Removing Users via the REST API
+## Removing Admins via the REST API

 A user can be removed direct from the JupyterHub database using the script: